le-anne/le-anne/README.md

 spending my day learning software development.

  🌱 **I’m currently learning ...**
 everything in the data realm!
+Currently committed to 100 Days of Code | Python.

  💞️ **I’m looking to ...**
 continue my job search for a data or software engineering role.